Representation theory of the Lorentz group: History

 The development of the finite-dimensional representation theory of the Lorentz group mostly follows that of representation theory in general.
 Lie theory originated with Sophus Lie in 1873.
 By 1888 the classification of simple Lie algebras was essentially completed by Wilhelm Killing.
 In 1913 the theorem of highest weight for representations of simple Lie algebras, the path that will be followed here, was completed by Élie Cartan.
 Richard Brauer was during the period of 1935–38 largely responsible for the development of the Weyl-Brauer matrices describing how spin representations of the Lorentz Lie algebra can be embedded in Clifford algebras.
-The Lorentz group has also historically received special attention in representation theory, see History of infinite-dimensional unitary representations below, due to its exceptional importance in physics.
+The Lorentz group has also historically received special attention in representation theory due to its exceptional importance in physics (see History of infinite-dimensional unitary representations below).
 Mathematicians Hermann Weyl and Harish-Chandra and physicists Eugene Wigner and Valentine Bargmann made substantial contributions both to general representation theory and in particular to the Lorentz group.
 Physicist Paul Dirac was perhaps the first to manifestly knit everything together in a practical application of major lasting importance with the Dirac equation in 1928.

-The Lie algebra
+Lie algebra

 Wilhelm Killing, Independent discoverer of Lie algebras.
 The simple Lie algebras were first classified by him in 1888.

+The irreducible representations of the Lie algebra of the Lorentz group can be derived by factoring that Lie algebra into a direct product of two subalgebras.
+Each subalgebra is isomorphic to $\mathfrak{su}(2)$, and the irreducible representations of $\mathfrak{su}(2)$ are labeled by nonnegative half-integers.
+Consequently, the irreducible representations of the Lorentz group's Lie algebra are labeled by ordered pairs $(m,n)$ of nonnegative half-integers.

 This section addresses the irreducible complex linear representations of the complexification $\mathfrak{so}(3; 1)_\Complex$ of the Lie algebra $\mathfrak{so}(3; 1)$ of the Lorentz group.
 A convenient basis for $\mathfrak{so}(3; 1)$ is given by the three generators J_{i} of rotations and the three generators K_{i} of boosts.
 They are explicitly given in conventions and Lie algebra bases.